TomasVotruba/unused-public/README.md

 composer require tomasvotruba/unused-public --dev
 ```

-The package is available on PHP 7.2-8.1 versions in tagged releases.
+The package is available for PHP 7.2+ version.

 <br>